Mixed Gaussian processes: A filtering approach: Proof of Theorem 2.7

 and hence the first term in \eqref{UU} is bounded by

 Further,

-Plugging in the expression \eqref{RQrep}, the dominating term is readily seen to be given by \eqref{domterm} and hence as in the previous section the bound \eqref{cC} holds.
-The claim \eqref{sii} now follows by the same argument.
+After plugging in the expression \eqref{RQrep}, the dominating term is readily seen to be given by \eqref{domterm}, and hence as in the previous section the bound \eqref{cC} holds.
+Consequently, $U$ has infinite variation and zero quadratic variation and thus $X$ is not a semimartingale.